 Vegan Veggie Ghormeh Sabzi (Persian Stew of Greens)

-Ghormeh Sabzi is a very popular Persian stew, traditionally made with a mixture of greens, beans and stew meat, served over rice.
+Ghormeh Sabzi is a very popular Persian stew, traditionally made with a mixture of greens, kidney beans and stew meat, served over rice.
 Some will make it with all fresh greens and herbs, some make it with a mixture of dried and frozen greens...
-Either way it's deliciously fragrant, and very Persian tasting!
+Either way it's deliciously fragrant, aromatic, naturally rich with nutrients and simply medicinal.

 My grandmother used to use all fresh greens when making her Ghormeh Sabzi.
 I remember one day when I was little, we went to the grocery store.
 She asked the produce department for 50 pounds of parsley.
-The guy working in produce said "FIFTY...
-Like FIVE ZERO?!"
-My grandmother just smiled and said "Yes, fifty.
-Five zero." (in her amazingly beautiful Persian accent).
+The guy working in produce said, "Fifteen, like one five?"
+My grandmother just smiled and said "No, fifty.
+Five Zero." (in her amazingly beautiful Persian accent).

 When I make my version of Ghormeh Sabzi, I keep the meat out and it's just as good!
 Sometimes I add mushrooms and sometimes I don't.
 I mix fresh, frozen and dried greens together because I like the dynamic layers of flavor the mix provides.
 I find when it's all fresh greens, the stew becomes too watery unless you put about a half bottle of olive oil to thicken, which I also usually also leave out.
 Adding frozen spinach also helps thicken the stew in addition to amping up nutrient density.
 I go heavy on the dried fenugreek that amps up the aromatic exotic flavor and depth, along with providing many medicinal benefits.
 Fenugreek is an anti-inflammatory, great to treat menstrual cramps, stimulate milk during breastfeeding, and is also used topically for many conditions you can read more on HERE.

 This is one of my all time favorite Persian dishes, and I hope you enjoy it too :)